scheeloong/scheeloong.github.io/_contents/02-research.md

 Models that works great with sequence should have memory over past observations.

 Models with memory:
+* Hidden Markov Models (Generate the observations in a sequence)
+* Markov Decision Processes (state depends on action taken)
 * Recurrent Neural Networks (generates sequential recommendation from an input sequence)
-* Markov Decision Processes (state depends on action taken)
 * Reinforcement Learning (take actions to maximize long term rewards)

 Models should also be able to train online with variable length input.